Utah monolith: Description

-On first discovering the pillar, the DPS described it as a "monolith", a term later repeated by other major media outlets.
-Although the word monolith refers to a single great stone, the word has also become closely associated with the Monolith from the film 2001: A Space Odyssey, to which the Utah monolith bears circumstantial resemblance.
+Upon first discovering the pillar, the Utah DPS described it as a "monolith", a term later repeated by other media outlets.
+Although the word monolith refers to a single great stone, the word has also become closely associated with the Monolith from the film 2001: A Space Odyssey (1968), to which the Utah monolith bears a general resemblance.

 Attribution

-The object was compared to works by artist John McCracken (1934–2011), who lived in the southwest desert, believed in the existence of extraterrestrials, and expressed an interest in leaving behind a piece of artwork in the desert.
-The object resembled the metallic monoliths McCracken made, and was described as "nearly identical" to McCracken's Fair (2011) by New York gallerist David Zwirner (who displays the work).
-This statement was subsequently retracted by a Zwirner spokesman, who said that it was more likely created by another artist paying homage to McCracken.
+Several art critics and online users compared the object to works by artist John McCracken, who lived in the Southwest, believed in the existence of extraterrestrial life, and expressed an interest in leaving behind a piece of artwork in the desert.
+The object resembled the metallic monoliths McCracken made and was described as "nearly identical" to McCracken's Fair (2011) by New York gallerist David Zwirner (who displays the work).
+A spokesman for Zwirner later retracted this statement, telling The Guardian that it was likely created by another artist paying homage to McCracken.
+(Note: Despite the retraction, Zwirner later told The New York Times that he personally believed it was McCracken's work, and that the gallery was "divided" on the subject.
+Zwirner ultimately retracted this as well, writing to Vox that he no longer believed it was McCracken's work because McCracken preferred to create his sculptures by hand.)

-It was suggested that the monolith was the work of Petecia Le Fawnhawk, who has installed sculptures in desert locations and lived in Utah, but she has said that it was not her work.
-A builder of similar monoliths, Derek DeSpain, who "lives in Utah near where the new monolith was found", was also suggested as its creator, based on a screenshot of Instagram images by photographer Eliot Lee Hazel.
+Several online users suggested that the monolith was the work of Petecia Le Fawnhawk, who had installed sculptures in desert locations and lived in Utah, but she denied that it was her work.
+An artist collective known as "The Most Famous Artist" initially took credit for installing the monolith, but later admitted that the work was not theirs.
 The Utah Film Commission said that to their knowledge the monolith was not part of any film production.

-The New York Times said its unknown origin "provides a pleasant sensation of uncertainty", and that it might "lose its aura and power if we knew who had created it".
+As of March 2025, it remains unknown who installed the monolith.
+The New York Times said its unknown origin "provides a pleasant sensation of uncertainty" and that it might "lose its aura and power if we knew who had created it".